adamjforster/manager-readme/README.md

 Please don't save urgent things for 1:1s.

+## Your development

+Your personal and career development is down to you.
+I'm here to support you with guidance and resources.
+Your goals and the work required to achieve them have to come from you.

 ## Feedback

 I believe that feedback works best when it's given as it happens.
 I try to avoid saving it up for 1:1s.